Kirby Deater-Deckard

 Kirby D. Deater-Deckard is an American developmental psychologist who is Professor of Psychological & Brain Sciences at the University of Massachusetts Amherst, as well as director of the Healthy Development Initiative at the UMass Center in Springfield.
 He has been a fellow of the Association for Psychological Science since 2008.
+Dr. Deater-Deckard is also the co-author (along with Dr. John W. Santrock) of a number of textbooks like "Children, 15th Edition" and "Child Development: An Introduction" (now in the 16th edition).